kubernetes/website/content/en/blog/_posts/2021-07-12-Kubernetes-Release-Cadence/index.md

 On April 23, 2021, the Release Team merged a Kubernetes Enhancement Proposal (KEP) changing the Kubernetes release cycle from four releases a year (once a quarter) to three releases a year.

-This blog post is a high level overview post for what this means for the Kubernetes community's contributors and maintainers.
+This blog post provides a high level overview about what this means for the Kubernetes community's contributors and maintainers.

 ## What's changing and when